jperelm/QTM250Hw4/README.md

 # QTM250Hw4
+Authors:

-This is our group's submission for the fourth homework assignment in QTM 250 (Spring '21)
+This is our group's submission for the fourth homework assignment in QTM 250 (Spring '21).

+In this project......

+Please check our repo for the code and read the README to enable the Translate API.
+If you click here, you will be taken to our narrative hosted as a website!

 ### Steps to replicate analysis